-The multiphysics coupling takes into account the heat of reaction, enthalpy diffusion, and contributing mass fluxes.
+The multiphysics coupling takes into account the heat of reaction in the fluid and at the surface of a porous catalyst, enthalpy diffusion, and contributing mass fluxes.
 In addition, the temperature dependency of the chemical properties and reactions are accounted for.